Law of Papua New Guinea: Constitution

-During the period of self-government from 1973 to 1975 during which the Constitution was drafted and arrangements for full sovereignty were made it was contemplated that as with most former colonies and trust territories in the British Commonwealth Papua New Guinea would wish to have its own indigenous head of state, and the Constitution specifically refers to the "Head of State" rather than to the King or the Crown.
-In the event, PNG chose to retain the monarchy and there have been no serious moves to alter that arrangement.
-In practice, the governor-general, chosen by free vote of sitting members of parliament, functions as a de facto non-executive president.
-Criminal proceedings are brought in the name of "The State" rather than "The King" or "R."; the King's effigy does not appear on banknotes or coins; apart from a few institutions having a royal warrant, such as the Royal Papua New Guinea Constabulary and the Royal Papua Yacht Club, the formal link with the monarchy is largely invisible, and there is little general awareness of it.

-"Underlying law"
+The Constitution was largely shaped by the work of the Constitutional Planning Committee (CPC), led by John Momis.
+From 1973 to 1975, the CPC undertook an extensive consultative process across Papua New Guinea with 381 meetings taking place with approximately 60,000 people attending all together.
+The recommendations of the CPC in its final report were largely implemented in the final Constitution enacted by the National Constituent Assembly following independence on 16 September 1975.
+These included the inclusion of "National Goals and Directive Principles", setting out the principles the new nation was to aspire to.
+Some recommendations of the CPC were not implemented, such as the suggestion that PNG become a republic without a formal head of state.
+Instead, the Constitution as passed by the National Constituent Assembly (made up of members of the pre-independence House of Assembly) elevated Queen Elizabeth II and her successors to be the head of state and Queen of Papua New Guinea, who would be represented by, and have their powers be exercised by, a governor-general selected by the Parliament.
+Criminal proceedings are brought in the name of "The State" rather than "The King" or "R."

+When enacted, the Constitution was the world's third longest behind Yugoslavia and India; it is now the fifth longest.

+Underlying law

 The Constitution declares the "underlying law" — that is, the separate common law of Papua New Guinea — to consist of the Constitution, "customary law" derived from the "custom" of the various peoples of Papua New Guinea, and the common law of England as it stood at the date of Papua New Guinea's independence on 16 September 1975.
 That is to say, decisions of the High Court of Australia, the Judicial Committee of the Imperial Privy Council, not being part of the common law of England, and indeed of the pre-independence courts of Papua New Guinea itself are not part of Papua New Guinea law; but decisions of the House of Lords, the English Court of Appeal, the English King's Bench and other English courts up until Papua New Guinea's independence are.

 The "customary law" portion of the "underlying law" was contemplated by the original framers of the Constitution as deriving from the regional customs of the country in the same way as the common law of England (that law which was "common" to the whole country) had done prior to 1189, deemed to be "time immemorial" in English law.
 In practice the courts have found great difficulty in applying traditional custom in a modern legal system and the development of the customary law according to indigenous Melanesian conceptions of justice and equity has been less thorough than may have been anticipated in 1975.
 In 2000 the National Parliament enacted the Underlying Law Act 2000 which purports to mandate greater attention by the courts to custom and the development of customary law as an important component of the underlying law.
 Thus far the statute appears not to have effected such a result.